jubbp/ec6net-web/docs/training/foundation/modules/Nature_of_AR/nature_of_ar.md

 ## License Conditions

-Amateur Radio is authorised un the Amateur Class License (2024) abd the Amatuer LCD for Beacon and repeater Stations.
-Amateur stations are also subject the the conditions of the Radiocommunications Act 1992.
+Amateur Radio is authorised under the *Amateur Class License (2024)* and the *Amatuer LCD for Beacon and repeater stations*.
+Amateur stations are also subject the the conditions of the *Radiocommunications Act 1992*.

-The purpose of the Amateur Class License is to facilitate self-training in radiocommunications, communications between amateurs and technical investigations inro radiocommunications tehnologies.
+The purpose of the Amateur Class License is to facilitate *self-training in radiocommunications, communications between amateurs and technical investigations into radiocommunications tehnologies*.

-Amateur class operators are not permitted to communicate with other radio users unless in relation to a distress or emergency situation.
+Amateur class operators *are not permitted* to communicate with other radio users unless in relation to a distress or emergency situation.

-Amateur class operators may pass messages on behalf of third parties as long as there is no financial gain involved.
+Amateur class operators *may pass messages* on behalf of third parties as long as there is *no financial gain involved*.

 ## Sample Questions